Anti-Snoring Device - The Sleep Guardian

 Do you snore?
 The Knight Guard has the solution

 Take the self-assessment survey now

 Snoring occurs when during normal sleep the muscles that control the tongue and soft palate hold the airway open.
 These muscles relax during sleep.
 The tissues of the upper airway vibrate as air passes over them, creating a snoring noise.

 Not only is snoring loud and unpleasant, especially to the person sharing a bed with a snorer, but it can lead to interrupted sleep, headaches, a sore throat, day time sleepiness, and mental impairment.
 A good night's sleep is important to enjoying the day and one's quality of life.

-Go here to see our custom anti-snoring device.
+Go here to see our Sleep Guardian anti-snoring device.